dreamsocket/dreamsocket-docs/company/readme.md

 There are vector based brandmark files for working with a vertical or horizontal mark in either a light or dark situation.
 Please look thru the [available files](branding/brandmark) in relation the [guidelines](branding/ds.brandmark.guidelines.pdf) to pick which is best for your situation.

+## <a name="philanthropy">Philanthropy</a>
+Dreamsocket was founded with the aid and support of a great number of generous individuals.
+We have been fortunate enough to have a community like this that has allowed us to thrive and become who we are.
+We want to provide the same opportunities to others and genuinely make the world a better place.

+We view our employees, vendors and customers as partners in our dreams.
+Therefore, we want to offer them the opportunity to participate in our vision of a better future for all humankind.

+Through our philanthropy program, for every client, employee, or partner we work with thru the year, we will make a donation to a nonprofit charity of our partner's choosing that they feel will make a positive impact in the lives of others.

+The philanthropy form can be found [here](philanthropy/dreamsocket_philanthropy.pdf).